basemmerink/fungal-twitch/README.md

 ## Mod settings (ingame)

+- *The cooldown per user* - The cooldown per user in seconds
 - *Log a shift result ingame* - A message with the materials from the shift will be sent to the player
 - *Log a shift result in Twitch* - A message with the materials from the shift will be sent to Twitch chat
 - *Start with Peace with the gods* - The player will start with the perk *Peace with the gods*